What is Shelter Medicine?

 Shelter medicine differs from traditional small animal private practice in that it blends individual patient care with population health management, including preventive medicine and behavioral health.
 Prior to 1999, veterinarians working in shelters did so without formal training or external recognition of the specialized knowledge that comprises shelter medicine.
 The first course in shelter medicine, conceived by Dr. Lila Miller of the ASPCA and Dr. Jan Scarlett of Cornell University, was taught at Cornell University’s College of Veterinary Medicine.
 Since then, and thanks in large part to Maddie’s Fund®, the specialized training in shelter medicine for veterinary students and graduate veterinarians has expanded on a yearly basis, and now incorporates over two dozen schools, offering everything from elective courses for first- and second-year students to externships, internships, and residencies.

-What is our role at the SPCA of Tompkins County?
+What is the role of our program at the SPCA of Tompkins County?

 Working with the SPCA of Tompkins County

 Excerpt from the July 8.
-2015 blog post "Meet the Director: Jim Borderau" by Out the Front Door:Reporting on Animal Shelters in the United States, written by Susan Houser.
+2015 blog post "Meet the Director: Jim Bouderau" by Out the Front Door:Reporting on Animal Shelters in the United States, written by Susan Houser.